 Meet the poster child of digital banking.

-Here we take a look at all of the features of the Monzo card and app, from spending visualisations to how it handles overdrafts.
+In this review, we take a look the features of the Monzo current account and app, from spending visualisations to how Monzo handles overdrafts.

 What is Monzo?

-Billing itself as a bank “built for the way you live today”, Monzo operates without branches, and has recently launched a full current account and contactless Mastercard to replace its previous prepaid card (which has no longer been usable since the 4th April 2018).
+Billing itself as a bank “built for the way you live today”, Monzo operates without branches and offers a full current account and contactless Mastercard.
+They replaced its previous prepaid card, which has no longer been usable since 4 April 2018.

 How does Monzo work?